dougjack/dsm2utils/README.md

 <!-- badges: end -->

 The goal of dsm2utils is to provide a variety of utilities for working with DSM2 tidefiles.
-This can range from reading basic metadata (e.g., start and end datetimes) to extracting flows for a particular (external) channel number.
+This ranges from reading basic metadata (e.g., start and end datetimes) to extracting flows for a particular (external) channel number.